pkgserver-dev/docs/docs/index.md

 ## Architecture

 As the name suggests, the `pkgserver` manages `packages`.
 Fundamentally, a `package` is a set of Kubernetes Resource Model ([KRM][KRM]) resources in [YAML][YAML] format.
 These resources may include artifacts of software components, configuration artifacts, or a combination thereof.
-By leveraging [KRM][KRM], pkgserver provides a flexible and extensible framework for defining and managing complex software systems, through a well defined API framework.
+By leveraging [KRM][KRM], `pkgserver` provides a flexible and extensible framework for defining and managing complex software systems, through a well defined API framework.

-To facilitate the organization of packages, the `pkgserver` leverages repositories to manage packages.
-Within this framework, `pkgserver` distinguishes between two primary types of `packages`: blueprint packages and deployment packages.
+To facilitate the organization of `packages`, the `pkgserver` leverages `repositories` to manage `packages`.
+Within this framework, `pkgserver` distinguishes between two primary types of `repositories`: deployment/catalog `repositories`.

-Blueprint `packages`, also known as catalog `packages`, serve as templates for software components and configurations.
-These `packages` define the structure and composition of the desired [KRM][KRM] resources, providing a standardized framework for deployment.
+Catalog `repositories`, also known as blueprint `repositories`, serve as templates for software components and configurations.`Packages` in these `repositories` define the structure and composition of the desired [KRM][KRM] resources, providing a standardized framework for deployment.

-On the other hand, deployment `packages` encapsulate the actual artifacts necessary for deployment, including software components and configuration artifacts.
-These `packages` contain the tangible elements required to instantiate the blueprint defined by catalog packages.
+On the other hand, deployment `repositories` holds `packages` with actual artifacts necessary for deployment, including software components and configuration artifacts.
+These `packages` contain the tangible elements required to instantiate the deployment artifacts.

 ```mermaid
 graph TD;